INTRODUCTION

 1. A batted ball striking any part of the screen, or its frame/container, shall be considered a strike and a dead ball.

-2. A batted ball striking any part of the screen, or its frame/container, whenever there are two (2) strikes on the batter, is considered a dead ball third strike foul ball out.
+2. A batted ball striking any part of the screen, or its frame/container, whenever there are two (2) strikes on the batter, is considered a dead ball, a foul ball third strike out.

 3. A ball thrown or touched by a defensive player that comes in contact with any portion of the pitching screen shall be considered “in play”

-4. A defensive player making contact with any portion of the screen shall do so at their own risk.
+4. A defensive player making any unintentional contact with any portion of the screen shall do so at their own risk.
 The ball shall remain “live” and “in play.”

-1. The pitcher may at the beginning of each inning move the Pitching Screen left or right but no further than the closest edge of the pitching rubber.
+1. At the beginning of each inning the pitcher may move the Pitching Screen to the left or right but no further than the closest edge of the pitching rubber.

 2. Once placed, unless a new pitcher enters the game, the pitching screen cannot be moved once the defensive inning has started.

 3. If the pitching screen is moved away from its position after the start of the inning, the pitcher will be warned.
-In the event of a second violation during that game, the pitcher will be disqualified from pitching the rest of that day.
+In the event of a second violation during that game, the pitcher will be disqualified from pitching the remainder of the innings and games that day.

 Protests must be made by a team manager or designee.
 At the point of protest, the umpire must be immediately notified of a protest, and the umpire must sign the protesting manager’s score book.
 In the event there was no umpire present at the protested game, the opposing team manager must be made aware of the protest at the point of protest.
 A protest must be communicated by the protesting manager to the League ASAP, followed by a written statement outlining the reason(s) for the protest.
 Upon receipt of the written protest, the League must contact the umpire to discuss the situation.